 A. “Public” means that the data is available to anyone who requests it.

-B. “Private” means the data is available to the subject of the data .
+B. “Private” means the data is not public and is accessible only to the following: the subject of the data, as limited by any applicable state or federal law; individuals within the school district whose work assignments reasonably require access; entities and agencies as determined by the responsible authority who are authorized by law to gain access to that specific data; and entities or individuals given access by the express written direction of the data subject.

-C. “Confidential” means the data is not available to the subject.
+C. “Confidential” means the data are not public and are not accessible to the subject.

-D. “Parking space leasing data” means the following government data on an application for, or lease of, a parking space: residence address, home telephone number, beginning and ending work hours, place of employment, location of parking space, and work telephone number.
+D. “Parking space leasing data” means the following government data on an applicant for, or lessee of, a parking space: residence address, home telephone number, beginning and ending work hours, place of employment, location of parking space, and work telephone number.

-E. “Personnel data” means government data on individuals maintained because they are or were employees of the school district, applicants for employment, or volunteers or independent contractors for the school district, or members of or applicants for an advisory board or commission.
-Personnel data include data submitted to the school district by an employee as part of an organized self-evaluation effort by the school district to request suggestions from all employees on ways to cut costs, make the school district more efficient, or to improve school district operations.
-An employee who is identified in a suggestion shall have access to all data in the suggestion except the identity of the employee making the suggestion.
+E. “Personnel data” means government data on individuals maintained because they are or were employees, applicants for employment, volunteers or independent contractors for the school district.
+Personnel data include data submitted by an employee to the school district as part of an organized self-evaluation effort by the school district to request suggestions from all employees on ways to cut costs, make the school district more efficient, or to improve school district operations.

 F. “Finalist” means an individual who is selected to be interviewed by the school board for a position.

-G. “Protected health information” means individually identifiable health information transmitted in electronic form by a school district acting as a health care provider .
-“Protected health information” excludes health information in education records covered by the federal Family Educational Rights and Privacy Act and employment records held by a school district in its role as employer
+G. “Protected health information” means individually identifiable health information as defined in 45 Code of Federal Regulations section 160.103, that is transmitted by electronic media, maintained in electronic media, or transmitted or maintained in any other form or medium by a health care provider, in connection with a transaction covered by 45 Code of Federal Regulations Parts 160, 162, and 164.
+“Protected health information” excludes individually identifiable health information in education records covered by the Family Educational Rights and Privacy Act, employment records held by a school district in its role as employer; and records regarding a person who has been deceased for more than fifty (50) years.

-H. “Public officials” means business managers; human resource directors; athletic directors whose duties include at least 50 percent of their time spent in administration, personnel, supervision, and evaluation; chief financial officers; directors; and individuals defined as superintendents and principals.
+H. “Public officials” means business managers; human resource directors; athletic directors whose duties include at least fifty (50) percent of their time spent in administration, personnel, supervision, and evaluation; chief financial officers; directors; and individuals defined as superintendents and principals and in a charter school, individuals employed in comparable positions.

 IV.
 PUBLIC PERSONNEL DATA

-A. The following information on employees, including volunteers and independent contractors, is public:
+A. The following information on current and former employees, volunteers and independent contractors of the school district, is public:

 1. name;

-2. employee identification number, which may not be the employee’s social security number;
+2. employee identification number, which may not be the employee’s Social Security number;

 3. actual gross salary;